daattali/beautiful-jekyll/_posts/2023-04-18-solid-charp.md

 In this example, the InMemoryCustomerRepository class is substitutable for the CustomerRepository class, as it implements the same ICustomerRepository interface and provides the same functionality.
 We can now use either class interchangeably without causing errors or unexpected behavior, adhering to the Liskov Substitution Principle.

 ## [I] - Interface Segregation Principle (ISP)
 The Interface Segregation Principle (ISP) states that classes should not be forced to implement interfaces they don't use.
-In other words, a class should only depend on the interfaces that it actually needs, and not on any additional ones that it doesn't.
+In other words, a class should only depend on the interfaces that it actually needs and not on any additional ones that it doesn't.

 Let's continue with the example of the CustomerRepository class in C# to illustrate this principle.
 Suppose we have another interface called IOrderRepository that defines methods for managing orders in a database.